volta-cli/website/subdomains/docs/_contributing/index.md

 ## Debugging

-When developing, we suggest you set the `VOLTA_DEV` environment variable to 1 and the `RUST_BACKTRACE` environment variable to `full`.
+When developing, we suggest you set the `VOLTA_LOGLEVEL` environment variable to `debug` and the `RUST_BACKTRACE` environment variable to `full`.
 This will provide extra diagnostic information to stderr on crashes.
 We have an [issue on file](https://github.com/volta-cli/volta/issues/215) to improve the quality of diagnostics.

 ## Tests